laissez-faire-btc/safe-redaction/bip-simple-redaction.md

 **The Consensus Rule**

 Redaction Statements are stored in OP_RETURN data.
-This BIP disallows some specific OP_RETURN output scripts, where they represent unsafe redactions.
+This BIP disallows some specific OP_RETURN output scripts, where they represent invalid redactions.

 This BIP changes the interpretation of OP_RETURN outputs, separating them into three categories with different handling:

 Category 1: a valid Redaction Statement.
-If the data embedded in OP_RETURN starts with the well known magic number `<uuid>`, and if the Redaction Statement is well formed and represents true facts about a safe redaction, then this is a valid output.
+If the data embedded in OP_RETURN starts with the well known magic number `<uuid>`, and if the Redaction Statement is well formed and represents true facts about a redaction, then this is a valid output.

 Category 2: an invalid Redaction Statement.
 If the data embedded in OP_RETURN starts with the well known magic number `<uuid>`, and if the Redaction Statement either is not well formed, or represents untrue statements about a redaction, then this is a invalid transaction.